ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 [Register for an account at scicrunch](https://scicrunch.org/register?referer=%22%2F%22).
 After you create an account and log in, click on "MY ACCOUNT" -> "API Keys".
 On the API page, click "Generate an API key", and this should generate an API key.
+(an API key is a unique identifier used to authenticate a user or a project to get access to a resource, in this case you need authentication to get access to the unique terms and definitions that describe our data, such as `age` and `sex`.)
 Under Project Name, type "abcd-repronim course", and then click update text.
-To make the API key accessible for the next questions, make an environment variable in a bash terminal by typing:
+To make the API key accessible for the next questions, make an environment variable (a variable stored within the shell you’re using) in a bash terminal by typing:

 - `export INTERLEX_API_KEY="YOUR_API_KEY"`

 where "YOUR_API_KEY" is replaced with your actual API key.
-This step is necessary to get access to Universal Resource Locators (URLs) to disambiguate the measures recorded in our `sample_dataset`.
+This step is necessary to get access to Universal Resource Locators (URLs) that reference unique terms to disambiguate the measures recorded in our `sample_dataset`.
 Once you have successfully created the API key and created the environment variable `INTERLEX_API_KEY` in the terminal, paste the **LAST 4 CHARACTERS** of your API Key as evidence of your success (do not share your entire API-key with